 only reports alarms that are related to the calling thread.
 If a thread

 terminates, all remaining alarms are silently removed.
 Most applications

-nextif it is the next to be fired and scheduled otherwise.
+nextif the event is the next to be executed and

 library(process)provides a portable high level interface to create and manage processes.